 Nature & Découvertes operates across a network of 96 stores, the majority of which (84 stores) are in France.
 The brand operates all of these stores, with the exception of seven Swiss stores, which are operated by Payot under a franchise agreement.
-In addition, Nature & Découvertes has opened six shop-in-shops in Fnac stores since it was bought by Fnac Darty, including two in France in 2020, which has enabled it to expand its store network at a limited cost and to reach a new audience, particularly a first shop-in-shop in Spain in 2019, representing a new market for the brand.
+In addition, Nature & Découvertes has opened six shop-in-shops in France in 2020, which has enabled it to expand its store network at a limited cost and to reach a new audience, particularly a first shop-in-shop in Spain in 2019, representing a new market for the brand.
 The three Nature & Découvertes stores in Germany were closed in 2020, in order to reposition the brand in its key markets.
 Nature & Découvertes will rely on the Group's existing operational capabilities to continue increasing its geographical coverage and to expand, primarily in France.